YuankaiQi/REVERIE/README.md

 You need to download RGB images and house segmentation files of the [Matterport3D dataset](https://niessner.github.io/Matterport/).
 The following data types are required:
 - `matterport_skybox_images`
 - `house_segmentations`

+The [metadata](https://github.com/niessner/Matterport) is also needed, and put it under the root of your dataset, e.g. Matterport.

 Then set the root path, e.g. /home/qyk/dataset/Matterport/, to the 'matterportDir' in trainFast.py.

 ### 2.4.
 Pre-computed Image Features Download